Kim Beazley: Second term as Leader of the Opposition, 2005–2006

-Beazley's leadership was fatally undermined following several public gaffes, including at a press conference on 17 November 2006 when Beazley confused the name of grieving TV host Rove McManus with George W. Bush adviser Karl Rove.
+Beazley's leadership was fatally undermined following several public gaffes, most notably at a press conference on 17 November 2006 when Beazley confused the name of grieving TV host Rove McManus (who had lost his wife Belinda Emmett to cancer at the age of 32) with George W. Bush adviser Karl Rove.
 Following this, Kevin Rudd and Julia Gillard reached an agreement to challenge Beazley as a joint-ticket, with Rudd as Leader and Gillard as Deputy Leader, and on 30 November 2006, Rudd declared his intention to challenge for the leadership.
 At the ballot held on 4 December, Rudd defeated Beazley by 49 votes to 39.

 Following the ballot, Beazley said of his political future, "For me to do anything further in the Australian Labor Party I would say is Lazarus with a quadruple bypass.
 So the time has come for me to move on but when that gets properly formalised I will let you know."
 It was subsequently revealed that Beazley's brother David had died of a heart attack that same day at age 53 shortly before the vote took place; Prime Minister John Howard led tributes to Beazley, saying that he was a "thoroughly decent man" and expressed his "genuine sorrow" both for his political demise and for his family tragedy.

 Several figures later speculated that the removal of Beazley as leader in 2006 may have been a mistake in retrospect given the subsequent leadership chaos that engulfed the Labor government from 2010 to 2013.
 After her own fall as Prime Minister, Julia Gillard expressed regret in working with Rudd to roll Beazley as leader.
 Mr Beazley has been referred to as "the best prime minister we never had".